 Drs.
-Jason Campbell and Rick Farnsworth provide TMJ treatments at Pro Solutions Dental Group to help improve the function and health of your jaw joints and overall oral health.
+Jason Campbell, Rick Farnsworth and Mitchell Grimmer provide TMJ treatments at Pro Solutions Dental Group to help improve the function and health of your jaw joints and overall oral health.
 We invite you to contact us at 928-776-1208 for more information about treatments for the TMJ in Prescott, Arizona, and to schedule a consultation with our talented dentists.

 Temporomandibular joint dysfunction (TMJ or TMD) is a common term describing problems with your TM joints.
 These joints connect your jaw to the skull and can wear down or become stressed over time.
 TMJ can include experiencing pain in your TM joints, as well as the nearby areas that are involved in the movement of these joints, such as muscles and nerves.